Microsoft closes on $16 billion acquisition of Nuance

 Microsoft has closed on its approximately $16 billion acquisition of speech recognition company Nuance.

-Nuance Communications Inc. has been a pioneer in voice-based artificial intelligence technology and was instrumental in helping to power Apple’s digital assistant Siri.
-The Burlington, Massachusetts-based company has since shifted its focus to health care.
+Nuance’s artificial intelligence technology helped power Apple’s Siri digital voice assistant upon its release on iPhones more than a decade agol.
+The Burlington, Massachusetts-based company has since shifted to focus on physicians and other tailored uses of its Dragon line of voice recognition tools.

-“This powerful combination will help providers offer more affordable, effective and accessible healthcare, and help organizations in every industry create more personalized and meaningful customer experiences," Scott Guthrie, executive vice president of the Cloud + AI Group at Microsoft, said in a statement on Friday.
+Microsoft announced it was buying the company in April 2021 but faced a setback in December when British antitrust regulators said they were opening an investigation into whether it could result in a “substantial lessening of competition” in the U.K. market.
+The British agency announced it cleared that deal Wednesday.

-The transaction has been under scrutiny by British antitrust regulators, who opened up an investigation into the deal in December because of concerns that it could result in a “substantial lessening of competition” in the U.K. market.
+The merger was separately cleared later in December by regulators in the European Union, which Britain left in 2020.
+The EU’s top antitrust authority said Microsoft and Nuance “offer very different products” and would continue to face strong competition in their respective markets.

-Microsoft continued to shop this year, in January announced that it would spend $70 billion to acquire video game maker Activision Blizzard.
+Microsoft continued to shop this year, in January announcing that it would spend nearly $70 billion to acquire video game maker Activision Blizzard.

-Mark Benjamin will continue to serve as CEO of Nuance, Burlington, Massachusetts, and report to Guthrie.
+Mark Benjamin will continue to serve as CEO of Nuance and report to Scott Guthrie, the head of Microsoft's cloud computing and AI division.

 Shares of Microsoft, based in Redmond, Washington, declined slightly amid a broader market sell-off Friday.